Balwyn, VIC

 Where is Balwyn?

-Balwyn is a suburb of Victoria, Australia.
+Balwyn is a suburb of Victoria, Australia, in the Boroondara local government area.

 What is the population of Balwyn?